Home | Category: Physical Oceanography

 World's Biggest Recorded Underwater Eruption Gave Birth to 820-Meter-High Volcano

-Between May 2018 and May 2021, more than 11,000 detectable earthquakes shook Mayotte, a small island and French territory between Madagascar and Mozambique.
-The most powerful earthquake was a magnitude 5.9, but there were also strange seismic hums, or very-low-frequency earthquakes, that originated deep underground; they couldn't be felt at the surface but were picked up by seismometers around the world.
-These very-low-frequency earthquakes are associated with volcanic activity.
-This sudden seismic activity was surprising, given that only two earthquakes have been detected near Mayotte since 1972 and, until now, the most recent volcanic activity — a layer of pumice in a lagoon near the island — was left at least 4,000 years ago, the researchers wrote in the study.
+From May 2018 to May 2021, more than 11,000 detectable earthquakes shook Mayotte, The most powerful earthquake was magnitude 5.9.
+There were also strange seismic hums, or very-low-frequency earthquakes, originating deep underground.
+These earthquakes could not be felt on the surface, but seismometers around the world detected them.
+These earthquakes are associated with volcanic activity.
+The sudden increase in seismic activity was surprising given that only two earthquakes had been detected near Mayotte since 1972.

 Undersea Methane-Spewing Mud Volcano Created During Ice Age Explosion